C-World: A Computer Use Agent Environment Creator: Experiments

-We leverage \textsc{ToolGym} not just for evaluation, but to curate a high-efficiency instruction tuning dataset for the Actor agent.
-To target where agents must autonomously translate abstract user intent into concrete tool search queries, we curate trajectories from the 50 seed tasks defined in our experimental setup.
-We isolate the most cognitively demanding phase by strictly filtering for valid first-round actions generated by all candidate models where translates task intentions into actionable steps.
-This selection process generates complex logic into a compact dataset of 1,170 samples, ensuring the model learns the core reasoning of tool selection rather than simple pattern matching.
+Beyond evaluation, C-World serves as a data engine for agent training.
+We curate trajectories from the 50 seed tasks defined in our experimental setup, isolating the most cognitively demanding phase: valid first-round actions where agents must translate abstract user intent into concrete tool search and invocation.
+This selection process yields a compact dataset of 1,170 samples that captures the core reasoning of tool selection rather than simple pattern matching.